chtoucas/Narvalo.NET/docs/issues.md

 - Add tests for purity?
 - More recursion helpers: trampoline + other Y Combinators.
 - Custom `is` operators (it is in the proposal but it is not yet possible).
+- More Haskell API,
+  * `When`, `Forever` & co?
+See experimental extensions in Narvalo.T4.
+  * Enable `GroupJoin` for monads?
+Do not forget to enable it in `EmitMonadGuards` too.
 - Deconstruction for `Maybe<T?>`,
 ```csharp
 public static void Deconstruct<T>(